Beraliv/deconfusion/README.md

 Simple deobfuscator for JavaScript source code (opposite effect of obfuscator)

+## Obfuscation

+The library is based on the source code of [confusion](https://github.com/uxebu/confusion), it tries to revert an effect of it.

+So it really helps for:

+1. **Code readability** (better understanding)
+2. **Easy debugging** (you can use Charles, replace scripts and get better stack trace of loading and errors)

 ## Deobfuscate

 Read the input file and write the result to the output file